oracle-cne/ocne/doc/experimental/phase1/oauth2-proxy.md

 ### Add email to the Keycloak client
-Log into Keycloak admin console and add an email to the client using the following steps.
+Log into the Keycloak admin console and add an email to the client using the following steps.

 1. Get the Keycloak URL:
 ```